 While their passion and noble battle to do good can be admirable, the INFJ personality type is prone to easy burnout.
 They need to find ways to let off steam and to manage their tendency for privacy.
 Very sensitive to criticism or someone questioning their ways, Confidants can react very harshly when they perceive that someone is putting a big question mark on their beliefs.
 Still, they are very creative and have an almost unnatural ability to connect with others.
 Given their knack for speaking in human terms and helping others, it makes it easy for people to trust them.

-- According to the MBTI personality test INFJ is the rarest type
+- According to the 16 personalities test INFJ is the rarest type

 - Among the types prone to score high GPA